Wave-Particle Duality for A Level Physics

 The dual nature of light

 Before the early 20th century, light was thought of as a classical wave.
-It could be shown to diffract and interfere, but there was one experiment that could not be explained by classical wave theory.
+Its wave-like behaviours of diffraction and interference were had been experimentally observed, but there was one experiment called the photoelectric effect that could not be explained by classical wave theory.

 The dual nature of electrons